brson/wasm-opt-rs/notes.md

 so that when it came time to finish it I would remember what was important.

-This blog post was probably the single largest work item of the entire project, taking at least 10 hours of my time.
+This blog post was probably the single largest work item of the entire project, taking at least 10 hours of my time, and stretching on for weeks after the project was otherwise complete.
 I don't mind that at all though &mdash; I'm happy with how it turned out, lots of solid technical content, a strong addition to my website.